mfaani/mfaani/content/posts/devtools/whats-the-difference-between-an-app-bundle-and-a-binary/index.md

 An app, is merely a wrapper/directory, which includes that binary and other things.

 ## How do you create a binary?
-First it's import to understand what a binary is.
+First it's important to understand what a binary is.
 - You've used them every day in the terminal.
 Examples: `ls`, `cp`, `mkdir`.
 - You pass certain parameters to them.
 - They don't have any file extension.